AnswerMeWithMrB/website/README.md

 - 004-video-title.md
 - index.md

-If you wish to help by adding a new video, create a new video with the format below:
+If you wish to help by adding a new video, create a new file with the format below:

 > ###-video-title.md